 - Scale field values

 Changes to these fields will be picked up as the map series iterates through the series, with one exception.
-If edits are made to any of the above fields for the current page's index feature, you won't see the changes right away.
-To see these changes, click the Refresh button.
+If edits are made to any of the above fields for the current page's index feature, you won't see the changes until you click Refresh .

-All static changes to the map layout, such as repositioning the north arrow, adding a neatline, changing the size or orientation of the page, or resizing a data frame, are reflected in all pages in the series.
-Refreshing Map Series has no affect on these changes.
-You cannot undo these changes using Map Series.
+All static changes to the layout, such as repositioning the north arrow, changing the size or orientation of the page, or resizing a data frame, are reflected in all pages in the series.
+Map series does not allow each map page to have a different layout.

 The Map Frame will always reflect the current list of map frames contained in the map document.
 Removing a data frame currently being used in the map series resets the map series field parameters to their default values.